cristianoliveira/obsh/README.md

 # obsh

 [Ob][sh]idian a shell CLI for querying data from obsidian vaults.
 Useful for automation and composing [obsidian vim snippets](https://github.com/cristianoliveira/dotfiles/blob/main/nvim/mysnippets/markdown.snippets)

+## How do I use it?

+Assuming you use the feature Daily Notes of Obsidian, you can use obsh to generate a template of the daily notes.
+It creates a link between current note, the yesterday's note and tomorrow's note.

+During the day add notes on the section `## Inbox` of your daily note there goes all the random thoughts you have during the day and items you need to accomplish.

+For instance:

+ - Mark lines as items #todo for things you need to remember on your daily note
+ - Mark lines with #assumption for things you have to check later to validate your assumptions
+ - Mark lines with #reminder:{date} for things you need to remember on a specific date.
+ - Mark lines with #reminder:{dayoftheweek} for things you need to remember on a specific day of the week (recurrent)
+ - Mark lines with #waiting for things you are waiting for someone or something.

+Then run `obsh daily` to generate a daily note with all the items you marked.

 ## Usage